TonyWang98/rcos-status-updates/fall_2018/week_02.md

 ## Anything Blocking?

-> I need to manage my time carefully.
+> I need to manage my time carefully in this week.

 ## Notes